10 Ways Your Spending Habits Could Be Jeopardizing Your Retirement

 Since the time component is critical to your finances, it’s equally important to recognize that your financial decisions now can affect your retirement later.
-Many people view their spending habits completely different from their saving and investing efforts, assuming that spending affects you today while investing and saving helps you later down the road.
+Many people view their spending habits completely differently from their saving and investing efforts, assuming that spending affects you today while investing and saving help you later down the road.
 However, they’re very much related.

 1. Poor Mortgage Management